Middle

 How long are trips?

-River trips take an average of 3 ½ hours so bring water and sunscreen if nothing else!
+River trips take an average of 3 ½ hours depending on water level so bring water and sunscreen if nothing else!

 Sandbar Kayaking Rules

-2. Kayaks are not all terrain vehicles—they should only be sat on when in water.
-(Using your Kayak as a slide down a hill will cause damage to the boat (for which you are responsible) and will most likely ruin your day—because you will sink)
+• Kayaks are not all terrain vehicles.
+They should only be sat on when in water.
+Using your Kayak as a slide down a hill will cause damage to the boat (for which you are responsible) and will most likely ruin your day because you will sink.

-8. Do not take valuables or car keys on the river, these items tend to get lost (forever) or broken.
-We are happy to hold keys—valuables and electronics should be left inside your locked vehicle.
+• Do not take valuables or car keys on the river, these items tend to get lost or broken.
+We are happy to hold your keys.
+Valuables and electronics should be left inside your locked vehicle.

 Dogs on the Broad River